dapp-studies/game-theory-study-group/README.md

 # Research
 This repository should act as a hub for research into game theory and it's applications in the blockchain space, particularly Ethereum.

-Currently we are going through the book [*A Course in Game Theory*](http://icds.gzu.edu.cn/studyFiles/2014010721511410737.pdf) and notes on each chapter will be posted here.